 N.H.
 R.S.A.
 354-A:21-a.
 Jury trials for victims of discrimination. (effective: 2000)

 Prior to this law, victims of discrimination in employment, housing and public accommodation had protections under state law, but they were limited to the procedures inside the state agency, the New Hampshire Commission for Human Rights.
 The original jury trial amendment drafted by Nancy provided a jury trial option, increasing the chances of justice for employees whose employers hid crucial information from the employee during the Commission's investigation.
 Unfortunately, a legislative compromise also provided a jury trial option to the respondents, which, as Nancy predicted, can cause harm to employees who wish to stay at the Commission.
 So, in 2009, Nancy worked on another amendment to limit the jury trial option to the complainant.
 This proposal was introduced and passed in the N.H.
-House of Representatives, but is on hold in the N.H.
-Senate for further study.
+House of Representatives, but was killed in the senate.
+She continues to work to get the statute amended so that only the employee determines the forum hearing the claims.

 N.H.
 R.S.A.
 354-A:2 now covers non-profits and educational institutions.
 Nancy drafted an amendment to eliminate the exemption, so that their employees now enjoy the protection of New Hampshire's anti-discrimination coverage. (effective 2006)